-Ulli Pipelow is the Assistant Facility Manager for Armow Wind in the Municipality of Kincardine, Ontario.
+Ulli Pieplow is the Assistant Facility Manager for Armow Wind in the Municipality of Kincardine, Ontario.

 Welcome to Canada